-5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Mains Electricity: Mains Gas: Mains Drainage: Mains Central Heating: Gas fired boiler to radiators.
+5.0 SERVICES (No tests have been applied to any of the services) ----- --

+Water:MainsElectricity:MainsGas:MainsDrainage:Mains

+Central Heating: Gas fired boiler serving radiators.

+Flat 0/1, 68 Montague Street, Glasgow, G4 9EY

+OUTBUILDINGS

-6.0 OUTBUILDINGS Garage: None.
-Others: None.
-7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible The report cannot therefore confirm that such parts of the property are free from defect.
+Garage: Not applicable ١.
+Others: 7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
+The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
-Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. imney stacks w urnished and floors were covered.
-The inspection of the main roof covering to the building as observed from ground level only.
-This was restricted in part, due to the height of the The property appears to have been adequately maintained.
-No obvious significant defects were identified which would adversely affect value of security.
-There are tree There are trees located within close proximity.
-General advice suggest that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.
+Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. appeared consinternally and During the course of inspection undertaken in conjunction with the Home Report the general condition of the property appeared consistent with its age and type of construction.
+Given the age of the building continual maintenance both internally and externally can be anticipated and this has been reflected in the assessment of value.
+Elevated damp meter readings were recorded to the internal wall linings within one of the bedrooms and it would be prudent to monitor this area to ascertain the extent of the issue with appropriate repair works being carried out where necessary.
 8.0 ESSENTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the property) None.
-8.1 Retention on recommended: N/A. 9.0 ROADS &FOOTPATHS Assumed to be adopted by the Local Authori ty.
-10.0 BUILDINGS INSURANCE (£): 300,000 GROSS EXTERNAL FLOOR AREA 85 Square metres should be insured against total property in its existing design allowance has been included al destruction or and materials. for inflation duri m for which the property and so n a re-instatement basis assun Furnishings and fittings have n ing the insurance period or dun n on professional fees.
-Furthe ning reconstruct not been include ring re-construct tion of the ed.
-No tion and no
+None.
+8.1 Retention 3.1 Retention recommended: None.
+9.0 ROADS &FOOTPATHS Assumed to be Assumed to be made up and adopted.
+10.0 BUILDINGS I (£): NSURANCE 340,000 GROSS EXTERNAL FLOOR AREA 106 m2.
+Square metres This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
+Furnishings and fittings have not been included.
+No allowance has been included for inflation during the insurance period or during re-construction and no allowance has been made for VAT, other than on professional fees.
+Further discussions with your insurers is advised.
+11.0 GENERAL REMARKS Where items of Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and the costs and

+Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.